Posted on

 Another one of the benefits of dry brushing is that it can be relaxing.
 It acts as a gentle self-massage to release tension and promote well-being.
 It is also an excellent way to stimulate the Parasympathetic Nervous System!

 This stimulation of the Nervous System rejuvenates the nerve endings in the skin, potentially leading to increased alertness and an energy boost.
-Many find dry brushing to be a stress-relieving practice, as it can help to relieve tension in the body and provide a sensation of joy and satisfaction.
+Many find dry brushing a stress-relieving practice, as it can help relieve tension in the body and provide a sensation of joy and satisfaction.
 The dry brush benefits are endless!

 Cellulite and Circulation